bgamari/ghc-wiki-import/commentary/compiler/backends/ncg.md

 - [compiler/nativeGen/RegisterAlloc.hs](/trac/ghc/browser/ghc/compiler/nativeGen/RegisterAlloc.hs)

-  one of the most complicated modules in the NCG, `RegisterAlloc` manages the allocation of registers for each *basic block* of Haskell-abstracted assembler code: management involves *liveness* analysis, allocation or deletion of temporary registers, *spilling* temporary values to the *spill stack* (memory) and many optimisations.  *Note: much of this detail will be described later; **basic block** is defined below.*
+  one of the most complicated modules in the NCG, `RegisterAlloc` manages the allocation of registers for each *basic block* of Haskell-abstracted assembler code: management involves *liveness* analysis, allocation or deletion of temporary registers, *spilling* temporary values to the *spill stack* (memory) and many optimisations.  *See [The Cmm language](commentary/compiler/cmm-type) for the definition of a *basic block* (in Haskell, *`type CmmBasicBlock =  GenBasicBlock CmmStmt`*).*

 and one header file: